Read on to:

 So before you head off on your dream vacation, …

-Come practice with us in Immerse!
+Come practice with us in IMMERSE!